normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/DeployLambdaFunction.md

 ![Lambda Wizard Page 2](./images/LambdaWizardPage2.png)

-### IAM Role
+### IAM Role (Required)
-The only required field that must be set is the IAM role that you want to use to provide AWS credentials to the Lambda function.
+The IAM role that you want to use to provide AWS credentials to the Lambda function.

+### Environment (Required for Tutorial)
+Configuration values can be set as environment variables for the Lambda function.
+For our Lambda function the **FROM_EMAIL** variable must be set to the address that the email will be sent from._

 ### Memory
 This controls how much memory will be allocated to Lambda function while it is processing an event.
 The amount of memory you allocate also controls